Defenders inside Ukrainian steel mill refuse to surrender

 With the challenge of mine-clearing and rebuilding after the war in mind, Zelenskyy announced the launch of a global fundraising platform called United24.

 At the same time, Poland hosted an international donor conference that raised $6.5 billion in humanitarian aid.
-The gathering was attended by prime ministers and ambassadors from many European countries, as well as representatives of nations farther afield and some businesses.
+The gathering was attended by prime ministers and ambassadors from many European countries, as well as representatives of other nations and some businesses.

 In addition, a Ukrainian cabinet body began to develop proposals for a comprehensive postwar reconstruction plan, while Zelenskyy also urged Western allies to put forward a program similar to the post-World War II Marshall Plan plan to help Ukraine rebuild.